LaGuer/hubble-radius/README.md

 ```

-Python modules used: scipy, sympy, pandas and numpy
+In addition we used Python modules such as: scipy, sympy, pandas and numpy

 Fixed Constants used are: